The Value of Empathy explores various approaches to understanding empathy and investigates its moral and practical role.

-Maria Baghramian is Full Professor of American Philosophy in UCD School of Philosophy and the co-founder and co-director of the Cognitive Science Programme in UCD.
-Currently she coordinates the Horizon 2020 project Policy, Expertise and Trust in Action (PERITiA).
+Maria Baghramian is Full Professor of American Philosophy in the School of Philosophy at University College Dublin (UCD) and the Co-founder and Co-director of the Cognitive Science Programme at UCD.
 She is also a Member of the Royal Irish Academy.
+Currently she coordinates the Horizon 2020 project Policy, Expertise and Trust in Action (PEriTiA).

 Meliné Papazian is completing a PhD in Cognitive Science on Empathy at University College Dublin.
 She has given conference papers and conducted workshops in France, Italy, Netherlands, Armenia and Ireland.
 She was also one of the editors of Perspectives, International Postgraduate Journal of Philosophy.
 In a previous life, she counselled victims of domestic violence in Los Angeles.

-Rowland Stout is professor of Philosophy at University College Dublin, a member of the Royal Irish Academy and the editor the International Journal of Philosophical Studies.
-He is Director of the UCD Centre for Ethics in Public Life and team leader for the work package on the Ethics of Trust within the EU Horizon 2020 project PEriTiA (Policy, Expertise and Trust in Action).
+Rowland Stout is Professor of Philosophy at University College Dublin, a Member of the Royal Irish Academy and Editor of the International Journal of Philosophical Studies.
+He is Director of the UCD Centre for Ethics in Public Life and Team Leader for the Work Package on the Ethics of Trust within the EU Horizon 2020 project PEriTiA (Policy, Expertise and Trust in Action).